graffou/agravic/README.md

 **So, agravic enables rtl code writing without the expense of EDA tools.**
 Furthermore, C++ simulation of agravic designs should be faster than classical rtl simulation.
+But the platform is not optimized yet, and it is is sure that designs with low flip-flop activity are slower than necessary.
+This is why memory models are not the same for simulation as for VHDL generation (altera memory inferring requires describing memories as wide arrays of flip-flops, with inherently low toggling rate).

 ### Limitations
 * Unlike mentor ac_int types, arbitrary length types in Agravic only cover the 1-64 bits range.
-This is generally enough for most designs.
+This is generally enough for most designs and enables using native int64 types as a base type.
+* Agravic does not make a true difference between bit-types and vector bit-types with size 1.
+So, some designs might compile in C++, but not the auto-generated VHDL files.
 * True combinational logic does not exist in Agravic.
 Traditional uses of combinational logic can be achieved this way:
     - Use in-process variables for intermediate calculations
+    - Be careful of the non-retained nature of agravic variables.
+VHDL variables are retained, this can lead to a different behavior betwwen simulation and generated VHDL.
     - Use clock-driven combinational processes for output assignments
     - The risc-V SoC example shows how to do this
 * For now, a single clock signal is supported.
-Though, gated clocks can be created, check the gated clock example in peripherals.h.
+Though, gated clocks can be created.
+=> The SoC runs on three clocks, all derived from the master clock (240MHz) using a gating clock technique in simulation.
+The HW makes use of true clocks (24MHz pixel clk, 48MHz core clk, and 120MHz HDMI clk, all derived from the master 48MHz clk of the Arduino Vidor)

 ## Requirements
 * A linux distribution, with a recent gcc ( > 7.4 ).